openvar/variantValidator/docs/DOCKER.md

 print(json.dumps(validation, sort_keys=True, indent=4, separators=(',', ': ')))
 ```

-## Updating rest_variantValidator using docker-compose
+## Updating variantValidator using docker-compose
-Update requires that the restvv container is deleted from your system.
+Update requires that the vv container is deleted from your system.
 This is not achieved by removing the container

-If you are only running rest_variantValidator in docker, we recommend deleting and re-building all containers
+If you are only running variantValidator in docker, we recommend deleting and re-building all containers

 ```bash
 # Delete all containers